 Other beautiful and central hotels in Dallas are:

 The Joule, a boutique hotel in the middle of downtown.
-The Statler. super trendy hotel with some amazing restaurants and bars (Scout restaurant even has a bowling alley!!).
-The W Hotel, near American Airlines Center, check the event line up and try to attend a Mavericks game or concert!
+The Statler. super trendy hotel with some amazing restaurants and bars (Scout Restaurant even has a bowling alley!!).
+The W Hotel is near the American Airlines Center, be sure to check the event line up and try to attend a Mavericks game or concert if you’re planning a visit.

 WHERE TO EAT IN DALLAS